leca/GitHubTips/README.md

 ## to include deletions during staging:
 git add --all

-## or, insetad of removing first and staging later
+## or, instead of removing first and staging later

 git rm filename